Unfair terms in English contract law: History

+Relevant legislation

 Unfair Contract Terms Act 1977

 The Unfair Contract Terms Act 1977 regulates clauses that exclude or limit terms implied by the common law or statute.
 Its general pattern is that if clauses restrict liability, particularly negligence, of one party, the clause must pass the "reasonableness test" in section 11 and Schedule 2.
 This looks at the ability of either party to get insurance, their bargaining power and their alternatives for supply, and a term's transparency.
 In places the Act goes further.
 Section 2(1) strikes down any term that would limit liability for a person's death or personal injury.
 Section 2(2) stipulates that any clause restricting liability for loss to property has to pass the "reasonableness test".
 One of the first cases, George Mitchell Ltd v Finney Lock Seeds Ltd saw a farmer successfully claim that a clause limiting the liability of a cabbage seed seller to damages for replacement seed, rather than the far greater loss of profits after crop failure, was unreasonable.
 The sellers were in a better position to get insurance for the loss than the buyers.
 Under section 3 businesses cannot limit their liability for breach of contract if they are dealing with "consumers", defined in section 12 as someone who is not dealing in the course of business with someone who is, or if they are using a written standard form contract, unless the term passes the reasonableness test.
 Section 6 states the implied terms of the Sale of Goods Act 1979 cannot be limited unless reasonable.
 If one party is a "consumer" then the SGA 1979 terms become compulsory.
 In other words, a business can never sell a consumer goods that do not work, even if the consumer signed a document with full knowledge of the exclusion clause.
 Under section 13, it is added that variations on straightforward exemption clauses will still count as exemption clauses caught by the Act.
 So for example, in Smith v Eric S Bush the House of Lords held that a surveyor's term limiting liability for negligence was ineffective, after the chimney came crashing through Mr Smith's roof.
 The surveyor could get insurance more easily than Mr Smith.
 Even though there was no contract between them, because section 1(1)(b) applies to any notice excluding liability for negligence, and even though the surveyor's exclusion clause might prevent a duty of care arising at common law, section 13 "catches" it if liability would exist "but for" the notice excluding liability: then the exclusion is potentially unfair.